SSWConsulting/SSW.Rules.Content/rules/have-a-schema-master/rule.md

 ![Figure: The db_owner role is granted for one person only – the "Schema Master"](fullpermission.jpg)

-Who is "Schema Master"?
+Who is the "Schema Master"?
 What do they do?

 ![Figure: One person should be the 'Schema Master', on an average sized project (of 5-10 devs)](Nick.png)